Edited: April 6, 2026

 Maybe it sparked once and you brushed it off.
 Maybe it buzzes faintly every time you plug something in.
 Or maybe your phone charger keeps slipping out of the outlet and you’re getting tired of playing that game every night.

-Whatever it is, something doesn’t feel right—and you’re wondering if it’s just a loose outlet or a real safety concern.
+Whatever it is, something doesn’t feel right and you’re wondering if it’s just a problem for tomorrow or a real safety concern.

 You’re not alone.
-At Mainstream Electric, we’ve seen this story play out hundreds of times in Spokane homes.
-A homeowner notices a small issue—a plug that won’t stay in, an outlet that feels warm—and it turns out to be the tip of something much bigger.
+At Mainstream, we’ve seen this story play out hundreds of times in Spokane homes.
+A homeowner notices a small issue, and they frequently turn out to be the tip of something much bigger.

 What a Failing Outlet Looks Like in Real Life